cs396-web-dev/spring2021/pages/_assignments/hw1.md

 ## What to Turn In

-When you're done, upload your completed `index.js` file to Canvas.
+When you're done, upload your completed `routes.js` file to Canvas.
 Make sure to upload the file by Tuesday night at midnight.

-Please be careful that you __don't just upload the original starter files__, but that your zip file includes __YOUR CODE__.
-Also, make sure not to submit the `index.js` file located in the `client` folder!
+Please be careful that you __don't just upload the original starter file__, but that you submit __YOUR CODE__.